gacky1601/ONNX2LiteRT/README.md

 You need to be really careful: newer TensorFlow versions don't support TF-Addons.
 So, the version of TensorFlow should be specified.

-Latest supported version of TensorFlow Addons and the corresponding TensorFlow version:
+The latest supported version of TensorFlow Addons and the corresponding TensorFlow version:

 |tensorflow-addons|tensorflow|Python|
 |-----------------|----------|------|